nitinajaydixit/awesomo/CONTRIBUTING.md

 ## What is mammoth shit?
-Its old and unsupported projects where last commit was one or more years ago.
+Its old and unsupported project where last commit was one or more years ago.